 - 1 lemon cut in half

 - 4-6 medium carrots washed and tops trimmed off.

 - Pat the chicken dry with paper towels and discard the towels.

 - Mix the butter, salt and chopped herbs together.
 Breast side up, gently separate the skin from the breast and rub the paste in between careful not to remove the skin entirely.

 - Coat the outside of the bird with olive oil.

 - Put the lemon and parsley sprigs into the cavity and tie the legs together with the twine.

 - Lay the whole carrots in the bottom of a roasting pan and place the chicken breast side up on top of the carrots.

-- Roast (or bake) the chicken for 1 hour to 1 1/2 hours.
+Roast (or bake) the chicken for 15 minutes at 450F.
+NO LONGER.
+Then reduce the heat to 325F and continue to roast for 1 hour to 1 1/4 hours.
+Baste 1/2 way through cooking time with pan juices or chicken stock.
 At the thickest part of the thigh, the thermometer should read 165 degrees when done and the juices should run clear.